Skip to main content

 Why study palliative and end of life care management at Solent University

-Specialise your existing skills to to deliver palliative care for patients and families with complex needs.
+Specialise your existing skills to to deliver palliative care for patients and families with complex needs with this CPD programme.

 • £0m